ubidots/ubidots-arduino-yun/README.rst

 .. code-block:: cpp

 	  /*
-	  Simple example to Dragino
+	  Simple example for Arduino Yún

-	  This sketch connects to Ubidots (http://www.ubidots.com) using an Dragino Hardware
+	  This sketch connects to Ubidots (http://www.ubidots.com) using an Arduino Hardware

-	  Is a simple example to explain the functions of the Dragino library
+	  This simple example explains the functions of the Arduino Yún library

 	  Components:
-	  * Dragino Hardware
+	  * Arduino Yún
 	  * LUA files of Ubidots

 	  Created 5 Aug 2014